jfmengels/elm-review/README.md

 ![](https://travis-ci.com/jfmengels/elm-review.svg?branch=master)

-`elm-review` analyzes [Elm](https://elm-lang.org/) projects, to add additional guarantees to your project.
+`elm-review` analyzes [Elm](https://elm-lang.org/) code, to help find mistakes before your users find them.

 ![elm-review reporter output](https://github.com/jfmengels/elm-review/blob/master/documentation/images/elm-review-report.png?raw=true)

 ## What does `elm-review` do?

-`elm-review` analyzes your [Elm](https://elm-lang.org/) source code, and tries to recognize patterns that may be considered harmful or can be improved upon.
+`elm-review` analyzes your source code, trying to recognize code that is known to cause problems.
-If you are familiar with [ESLint](http://eslint.org/) from JavaScript, this is pretty much the same idea.

-The idea is to improve your Elm source code base, after it passes compilation and [elm-format](https://github.com/avh4/elm-format) has been run on it.

-You can configure your project to be analyzed by different "rules".
-You can find [some in the Elm packages](https://klaftertief.github.io/elm-search/?q=Review.Rule.Rule), or you can write your own rules to enforce rules specific to your project or team.
-A few use-cases:
-- You noticed a bad pattern in your codebase, wrote a nice module to handle the pattern better, and want to prevent your team from writing that pattern from now on.
-You can then write a rule to detect that pattern and have it suggest using your module instead.
-If you don't, you need to communicate this well to all your teammates, but there is no way to prevent the bad pattern from occurring again.
-- You often notice that strings in your codebase contain very common typos, or bad use of punctuation (like a missing space after `;`).
-- You have one module in your codebase which centralizes some data used across the application (the paths to all the images, a list of all the available colors, ...), but you keep finding new definitions of that data across the codebase.
-- You published a library in the Elm package registry, and notice some pitfalls that users can fall in, that all your research for a better API does not prevent.
-You can then publish a separate package with rules preventing those pitfalls, should the user use `elm-review` in their project.

-When solving a problem, a good API is a usually a better solution than writing a review rule.
-But in some cases, even if you've written a good API, nothing prevents teammates or yourself from falling in the same unwanted patterns as before, especially when dealing with primitive values or constructs.

-When introducing `elm-review` or new rules to your project and team, you should discuss it with them first.
-It is easy to think that some patterns are always better and want to enforce them, where in reality some edge cases exist where they aren't wanted.
-Also, people don't usually like it when seemingly arbitrary rules are imposed on them, especially if it relates to code style, so be sure to talk with them and explain the rationale.
+It is a linting program, similar to e.g. [ESLint](http://eslint.org/) for JavaScript, or [clippy](https://github.com/rust-lang/rust-clippy) for Rust.

+To make `elm-review` check for problematic code, `elm-review` must be configured with rules, that describes how to find the code.
+Rules can be published as Elm packages, so you can find common rules by [searching the package registry](https://klaftertief.github.io/elm-search/?q=Review.Rule.Rule).
+`elm-review` also allows custom rules, so you can make rules that only make sense for your project.
+Like rules that:

+  - enforce that e.g. image paths are not defined across the application, but instead only live in an `Images` module, which other modules can reference.
+  - make everyone use your common `Button` component, instead of rolling their own button implementations when they need one.
+  - help users of a library you made, to avoid making mistakes that your API could not prevent them from doing.

+Beware how and why you introduce rules though.
+Often a good API, that guides users to correct solutions, is the best way to go, so instead of writing a rule, maybe there is an API that can be improved?
+But if a rule seems like the best solution, remember to discuss it with your team.
+It's easy to mix up patterns that you personally find problematic, with patterns that are objectively bad, and forbidding patterns that other people use can be very disruptive for them.

 ## Try it

-The preferred method, if you have `Node.js` and `npm` installed, is to use [`elm-review`](https://github.com/jfmengels/node-elm-review).
+The preferred method, if you have `Node.js` and `npm` installed, is to use the [`elm-review` CLI tool](https://github.com/jfmengels/node-elm-review).

 ```bash
 # Save it to your package.json, if you use npm in your project.